-Friends of the Elderly are committed to protecting and respecting your privacy and security.
+Friends of the Elderly is committed to protecting and respecting your privacy and security.
 Whenever you provide us with your personal information via our website, we will treat that information in accordance with this policy, our terms and conditions and current UK Data Protection legislation.
-By using the Site and any services we offer via our Site, you are agreeing to be bound by this policy.
+By using the site and any services we offer via our site, you are agreeing to be bound by this policy.

 Please read the following carefully to understand our views and practices regarding your personal data and how we will treat it.

 This policy may change from time to time, so please check this page periodically.

 Friends of the Elderly is a registered charity, number 226064.
 The registered address is 40-42 Ebury Street, London SW1W 0LZ.

 Friends of the Elderly will ensure that appropriate security measures are taken against unlawful or unauthorised processing of personal data, and against the accidental loss of, or damage to, personal data.
 Data subjects may in some cases apply to the courts for compensation if they have suffered damage from such a loss.

 The Act requires Friends of the Elderly to put in place procedures and technologies to maintain the security of all personal data from the point of collection to the point of destruction.
 Personal data may therefore only be transferred to a third-party data processor if he agrees to comply with those procedures and policies, or if he puts in place adequate measures himself.

 Maintaining data security means that we will ensure the confidentiality, integrity and availability of the personal data, defined as follows:

 - Confidentiality means that only people who are authorised to use the data can access it.

 - Integrity means that personal data should be accurate and suitable for the purpose for which it is processed.